misimori/misimori.github.io/_pages/research.md

 </figure>

 **(iv)- Active micro-posts control the morphology of underlying compliant substrates**<br>
-While the behavior of cilial arrays in biology has been well studied, less is known about how the movement of cilia in flowing fluids affects the morphology of the underlying, anchoring surface and how these morphological changes affect subsequent cilia-substrate interactions.
+<span style="font-size: 18px;"> While the behavior of cilial arrays in biology has been well studied, less is known about how the movement of cilia in flowing fluids affects the morphology of the underlying, anchoring surface and how these morphological changes affect subsequent cilia-substrate interactions.
 Changes in the fluid velocity will in turn affect the forces acting on the deformable surfaces and lead to feedback in fluid-structure interactions, hydrodynamics, and even the kinetics of the enzymatic reaction.
 We modeled thin elastic surfaces that were decorated with an array of anchored enzyme-coated posts.
-The flow exerted fluid drag that morphed the entire carpet into either a scroll, envelope, or a bridge-like structure.
+The flow exerted fluid drag that morphed the entire carpet into either a scroll, envelope, or a bridge-like structure. </span>

 <figure>
   <img src="/assets/images/fig10.png" width="1000px" alt="">